"So, how do we justify my leaving?" I asked Carlisle.

 Bella slid her finger under the tape to release it, and jerked her hand away.
-“Shoot,” she said, examining her bleeding finger.
-The razor had done its job.
+"Shoot," she said, examining her bleeding finger.
+The razor blade had done its job.

 There's the blood!
 Edward, now!

 I jumped a little at his vehemence, and tackled Bella, crying out a warning at the same time.
-Carlisle gave performance instructions.
+Carlisle yelled performance instructions.
 Jasper!
 Frenzy!
-My push caused Bella to slide across the table, shattering the crystal dishes at the same time Jasper “attacked” me, snarling and gnashing his teeth, presumably trying to get at Bella.
+My push caused Bella to slide across the table, shattering the crystal dishes at the same time that Jasper "attacked" me, snarling and gnashing his teeth, presumably trying to get at Bella.
 Rosalie, now!
 Her job was a little more subtle.
-She had to throw small pieces of glass as projectiles, and embed them in Bella’s arm, just to make sure she bled profusely from the “accident.”
+She had to throw small pieces of glass as projectiles, and embed them in Bella's arm, just to make sure she bled profusely from the "accident."
 This was the part I was nervous about.
-She didn’t like that she had to help me with my “project.”
-Rosalie was the best marksman of us all when it came to things like this, but I wasn’t sure she wouldn’t use the glass to kill Bella now and end this whole thing before I wanted to.
+She didn't like that she had to help me with my "project."
+Rosalie was the best marksman of us all when it came to things like this, but I wasn't sure she wouldn't use the glass to kill Bella now and end this whole thing before I wanted to.

 Oh, good, she cooperated.

 Emmett grabbed Jasper and secured his arms behind his back as we rehearsed, and then we all stood back, letting Bella feel the full effect of what we were about to do.

 Okay, everyone, Carlisle prompted, Get your rape face on.